Book Review: “Unmentionable: The Victorian Lady’s Guide to Sex, Marriage, and Manners” by Therese O’ Neal

 Review:

-Unmentionable is a history book that about women in the Victorian era that covers a variety of topics such as hygiene, clothing, menstruation, marriage, and much more.
+Unmentionable is a history book about women in the Victorian era that covers a variety of topics such as hygiene, clothing, menstruation, marriage, and much more.
 Each chapter is broken down into a specific topic, and is written in a very conversational, chatty tone.
-This tone throughout the book which was really weird for me since I’m not used to reading non-fiction historical books that don’t talk at you, but rather talks to you.
+The tone throughout the book which was really weird for me since I’m not used to reading non-fiction historical books that don’t talk at you, but rather talks to the reader.
 An added bonus is the humor aspect, which will definitely make its readers laugh out loud.

-The Victorian era that you see in the media (movies, TV shows) tends to gloss over the era, because it only shows you the nice parts and pleasures of high-society rather than the nitty-gritty.
+The Victorian era that you see in the media (movies, TV shows) tends to gloss over the era, because it only shows you the nice parts and pleasures of high society rather than the nitty-gritty.
 I used to think the Victorian era was super romantic until I grew up and actually to the time to study its history in-depth.
-This book strips its readers of any romantic notions and tells you all the ups and down of living in this time.
+This book strips its readers of any romantic notions and tells you all the ups and downs of living in this time.

 Some of my favorite chapters within the book include the segments on the rigorous process getting dressed, beauty routines, bathing, periods, and courtship.
 The only complaint about the book is that I did want to see more intersectionality within the book, because I only saw there were only a few segments about women of color, etc.